Zhangmochen-zmc/methylation_deconvolution_benchmark/script/deconvolution/CelFiE/readme.md

 ### Step 4: Deconvolution (`decon.sh`)

-Run `decon.sh` (celfie.py in CelFiE) using your prepared bulk RNA-seq data and the signature matrix generated in the previous step.
+Run `decon.sh` (celfie.py in CelFiE) using methylation data and the signature matrix generated in the previous step.

 ```bash
 sh decon.sh